Equations driven by fast-oscillating functions of an It\^o diffusion process: Introduction

-In what follows, we replace the Wiener process $ W(t) $ by a function of an It\^o diffusion.
-Suppose $ M(t) $ is a process in $ \mathbb{R}^{d_M} $ defined as the weak solution of an SDE,
+In what follows, we replace the Wiener process $ W $ by a function of an It\^o diffusion.
+Suppose $ M $ is a process in $ \mathbb{R}^{d_M} $ and $ W $ is a standard $ d_W $-dimensional Wiener process with independent components $ \{W_i\} $ such that

-where $ W(t) $ is the $ d_W $-dimensional Wiener process with standard independent components $ W_i(t) $.
 We remark that the role played by the $ \{W_i\} $ is different here from that of a scalar Wiener process in \cref{eq:wiener-sde} -- the latter is replaced by a function of $ M $, as we are going to describe in detail below.
-In the next section, we use $ M $ to define two models studied in this paper.
-They are equivalent in the case when $M(t)$ is a Wiener process, but different in the general case.
+In \cref{sect:results}, we use $ M $ to define two models studied in this paper: amplitude scaling and time scaling.
+They are equivalent in the case when $ M $ is a Wiener process, but different in the general case.